Arwen Elys Dayton: Background

 After graduating from high school at 16, Dayton worked as a tutor for a year in Europe.
 She returned to the US to attend Stanford University, but instead took a job as a magazine article writer.
-Her articles led to being hired as a writer on the PBS show The Eddie Files.
+Her articles led to her being hired as a writer on the PBS show The Eddie Files.

 Dayton is married to tech entrepreneur, Sky Dayton, and they live on the West Coast with their three children.
 With her husband she has invested in startups such as digital data studio Fresno in 2017.

 Career

 While working as a writer for the PBS show The Eddie Files, Dayton began working on her first novel, Sovereign's Hold, which was published by Windstorm in 2000.
 According to Library Journal, "Dayton's first novel features intriguing characters and a plot worthy of the best space operas".